-- Depending on your rotation, your 'team' will include:

-- Medical students

-- o Residents

-- Physician Specialist and Professor Physician:

-- Where do you fit in?

-- Introducing yourself: Formality and proper introductions/

-- Clothing: At Dos de Mayo, you should dress nicely the first day, but over time you may see residents wearing jeans, etc. and you can adjust accordingly
+- Depending on your rotation, your 'team' will include: - Medical students - Residents - Physician Specialist and Professor Physician - You should dress nicely the first day, but over time you may see residents wearing jeans, etc. and you can adjust accordingly.

-- Hospital A&E:

-- Where to eat:

-- Language:

 PACKING TIPS